JTAG Hacks

 • We will be reviewing many things in C, but students will not need to code in C

-Training by Josh Datko and Dmitry Nedospasov
+Training by Dmitry Nedospasov

 Dmitry is a hardware hacker, hardware design engineer, security researcher, speaker, and reverse-engineerer.
 Dmitry did his PhD in the field of IC security and PUFs.